markhm/mapbox-flow/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/vaadin-flow/Lobby#?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 # Mapbox Integration for Vaadin Flow (10+)
 Mapbox integration for Vaadin Flow.
 NB: This project is not affiliated with Mapbox or Vaadin.

+This project is in early stage and contains some examples of how to work with the Mapbox GL JS API.

 ### Characteristics
 - Based on Vaadin 14.1.1